Zeyu-Li/javascript_notes/README.md

 ## Uses

 js runs on the browser but can also run outside the browser with node.js.
 Node.js has a package manager called the node package manager or **npm** for short.
 With npm, there are a ton of packages that are quite powerful and different.
-For example, Electron.js is a desktop app creation tool that utilizes chromium at it's core.
+For example, Electron.js is a desktop app creation tool that utilizes chromium at its core.

 ### Popular Packages

 Some of the most popular packages include:

 * React - front end library that was developed by Facebook
-* React Native - Based on react but works on Android and iOS, it is very fast as it transcodes into it's native language, ie Java for Android and Swift for iOS
+* React Native - Based on react but works on Android and iOS, it is very fast as it transcodes into its native language, ie Java for Android and Swift for iOS
 * Express - a backend framework
 * Electron - a desktop app creation tool (not very space efficient)
 * Socket.IO - library for developing with sockets (things that need to updated in real time)